minerllabs/minerl/docs/source/tutorials/custom_environments.rst

                             max_episode_steps=MLGWB_LENGTH, reward_threshold=100.0,
                             **kwargs)

-:code:`reward_threshold` is a number specifying how much reward the agent must get for the episode to terminate.
+:code:`reward_threshold` is a number specifying how much reward the agent must get for the episode to be successful.

 Now we will implement a number of methods which :code:`SimpleEmbodimentEnvSpec` requires.